yowjian/build/apps/conflicts/README.md

 ## Directory structure

 The directory follows a similar structure as examples1-3.
-The `.tests` directory contains all of the different test directories for the conflict analyzer.
+The `tests` directory contains all of the different test directories for the conflict analyzer.

 Each test directory contains three files:
 1. A `.c` source file with some errors
 2. A `output.json` which is the expected json output from the conflict analyzer
+3. A `.py` which tests the expected output of building
 3. A `README.md` file which explains in "plain english" how the error or warning arises and suggested refactors